 BetaSorb™ is designed as an adjunctive treatment to traditional high-flux hemodialysis for the treatment of chronic kidney failure.
-The National Institutes of Health estimates that Medicare spends $19 billion annually (6% of Medicare expenditures) for the care of 450,000 patients with end-stage kidney failure.
+The National Institutes of Health estimated that $63 billion was spent in the U.S. in 2009 for the care of nearly 900,000 patients with end-stage kidney failure.
 The National Kidney Foundation estimates that 20 million people in the U.S. suffer from chronic kidney disease (CKD), a condition in which the kidneys fail to fully perform their normal functions including:

 • Regulating body water and chemicals such as sodium, potassium, phosphorous, and calcium

 • Removing drugs and toxins introduced into the body

 • Releasing hormones into the body in order to regulate blood pressure,

 produce red blood cells, and promote strong bones.